 - repetitive behaviors

 Other signs included:

 - sleeping and eating disturbances

-Children on the severe end of the spectrum may prefer playing alone, with little to no interest in others or the outside world.
-A high level of support is needed for them.
+Children who were on the severe end of the spectrum may have preferred playing alone and had difficulty interacting with peers.
+A high level of support was needed for them.